apexpl/apex_v1/docs/views_modify.md

 additional PHP code on an existing view, simply create a worker with the routing key `core.template`.
 For example, if developing a package named "casino", within terminal you would type something like:

-`php apex.php create worker casino:parse_template core.template`
+`./apex create worker casino:parse_template core.template`

 This will create a new file at */src/casino/worker/parse_template.php*.
 Open this file up, and create a `parse(EventMessageInterface $msg)` method within it, which will be executed every time a template is displayed within the